Monuments and Memory

 The Kaagwaantaan totem pole, created by carver Nicholas Galanin, Tlingit/Unangax Master Artist, depicts crests from the Kaagwaantaan tribe, including Killer Whale mounted on a clan hat, a clan member, Killer Whale, Eagle, and Bear.
 Photo: Acacia Johnson for Mellon Foundation

-Monuments are how we honor our collective history—yet many people who have shaped society with their compelling histories remain excluded.
-Our commemorative landscape is a place where we can shift power and build shared understanding.
+Monuments are how we honor our collective history—there are many people who have shaped society with their compelling histories and hearing their voices will expand our understanding of our shared history.
+Our commemorative landscape is a place where we can build connection.
 Enriching it with untold stories fosters a more complete telling of who we are as a nation and who we can be in the future.

 Sealaska Heritage Institute